Read your latest personalised notifications

 The required documentation must be submitted with the application.
 Please download the templates to be completed by the responsible persons who have been requested to complete them.
 Once completed, please upload it together with your CV in your application and submit it before the deadline.

 The ESC Grants Committee will only evaluate the documentation submitted with the application, and only complete applications will be considered.
 Paper applications or other papers will not be accepted.
+All documents need to be in English.

 The application closing date is January 31st (each year).
 Candidates should submit their applications in advance, preferably by mid January, so that they may be advised of any missing elements in time to be able to gather them and/or get in contact with the person(s) responsible for delivering the corresponding elements.
 Applications submitted after the annual deadline will not be considered by the ESC Grants Committee.
 The candidates will be informed by email about the results by the end of March.